 Our cilantro plant produced a whole pile of coriander seeds.
 The girls decided to make a rushing river of seeds…a little imaginary play creeps into everything we do.

-When all the seeds were collected we removed the plant and poured the seeds into a large bowl.
+When all the seeds were collected on the tea towel we removed the dry stalks and poured the seeds onto a plate.
 We sat them out to fully dry…about 5-7 days.

 Once the seeds were fully dried we transferred the dried seeds to an airtight jar to use the coriander seeds.

 Now, if there were any seeds still on the cilantro stalks or if you want to harvest the green cilantro seeds, simply tie the stalks together and hang them upsidedown to dry.
 Check out our complete tutorial for how to dry herbs in your kitchen.

 Harvesting coriander seeds from your cilantro plants is an awesome way to use this plant.
 Grind up the coriander seeds and use them in curries, stews and soups all fall and winter long.